lisabpink/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach accepts arguments in parameters and returns a new array with original data. .map is used for converting/manipulating/creating data without messing w/ the original array.

 2. What is the difference between a function and a method?

+    A function is the program- its the piece of code that has the information that tell the computer what to do.
+A method is a function that belongs to an object.

 3. What is closure?

+    It’s the chain of command.
+There’s global & local scope.
+If something is not defined within the local scope- the function will reach outside to the global scope for instruction.
+Nesting is used.

 4. Describe the four rules of the 'this' keyword.

+    Global/Window =If no rules apply- it applies to the window- can use strict mode

+    Implicit= “automatic”, most common, the function is called by the preceding dot, applies to objects with methods

+    New= constructs a new object and .this points to it

+    Explicit= uses the following
+    .call = pass in arguments one by one, invokes immediately .apply= passes in array, invokes immediately
+    .bind= passes in arguments one by one but doesn’t invoke immediately

 5. Why do we need super() in an extended class?

+    They are used to inherit from a parent.
+Super is used for a child to inherit from parent and extend is used for a grandchild to inherit from child and parent

 ## Project Set up